-The VNUS Closure Fast procedure is an outpatient procedure done either in a hospital or in a radiology clinic.
+The VNUS Closure Fast procedure is an outpatient procedure done either in a hospital or in a radiology suite.
 The entire procedure is visualized under ultrasound.

 There are no extensive preparations required prior to the procedure but one must: